 Q: What is the risk of earthquake in San Juan County?

 A: The Pacific NW is a geologically active area and earthquakes are a part of life here.
-They are more infrequent than in some other parts of the world (California for instance), but when they do happen, they are every bit as damaging and in some cases more so.
+They are more infrequent than in some other parts of the world (California for instance), but when they do happen here, they are every bit as damaging and in some cases more so.
 During any given year, the risk of a quake is low, but the chance of a major quake happening in the future is 100%.
 It is only a question of when.
 It's a hard thing to quantify, but it's been said that someone born today has a 50% chance of experiencing a major Pacific NW quake in their lifetime.

-While it is important to understand the underlying geology and to attempt to quantify the specifc risks we face, the reality is this: quakes will happen here, and we need to prepare.
+While it is important to understand the underlying geology and to attempt to quantify the specific risks we face, the reality is this: quakes will happen here, and we need to prepare.
 You can learn more about the basic geology and types of quakes the Pacific NW faces by clicking HERE.

-Q: Is there any good news for the islands when it comes to quakes or tsunamis?
+Q: Is there any good news for the islands when it comes to earthquakes?